Introduction

 1. Now let’s animate this data to show the yearly map of piracy incidents.
 Right click on ASAM_event layer, and choose Properties.

-1. In the layer properties dialog box, select the Temporal tab and enable it by clicking the checkbox.
+1. In the layer properties dialog box, select the Temporal Settings tab and enable it by clicking the checkbox.

 1. The source data contains an attribute dateofocc - representing the date on which the incident took place.
 This is the field that will be used to determine the points that are rendered for each time period.
 Select Single Field with Data/Time in Configuration Drop down menu, dateofocc as Field.
 Click OK.